 Pair them with some of my Milk Chocolate Football Cupcake Wrappers and they will really wow your Super Bowl party guests.
 The wrappers can be made days, even weeks, in advance.
 So, you can get working on these now in preparation for the big game.

-To make these green wrappers, you can start by making white modeling chocolate and use green coloring, or you can just buy green colored confectionery coating or Candy Melts.
+To make these green wrappers, you can start by making white modeling chocolate and using green coloring, or you can just buy green colored confectionery coating or Candy Melts.
 If you are making a lot of these, I would recommend getting the green candy coating.
 It will be much easier.

 White Chocolate Football Field Cupcake Wrappers